armsultan/kubernetes-ingress-lab/docs/aws/aws-cli-aks-ecr-setup-guide.md

 **Example:**

-I am located in Denver, Colorado; I will opt to use the Datacenter region `us-west-2` based in US West (N. California).
+I am located in Denver, Colorado; I will opt to use the Datacenter region `us-west-2` based in US West (Oregon).
 I could also use the following naming convention:

 ```bash
 <Asset_type>-<your_id_yourname>-<location>-<###>
 ```

-So for my EKS Cluster I will deploy in US West (N. California), i.e., `us-west-2 `, and will name my Cluster `eks-armand-us-west-2` or just `aks-armand-uswest1` since I don't intend to have more than one EKS deployment
+So for my EKS Cluster I will deploy in US West (Oregon), i.e., `us-west-2 `, and will name my Cluster `eks-armand-us-west-2` or just `aks-armand-uswest2` since I don't intend to have more than one EKS deployment

 I will also use the tag `user=armand` to further identify my asset on our shared account